ColeyDohmen/coleydohmen/README.md

 ### Hi there 👋

 My name is Coley Dohmen.
 I am currently a student at Boise Codeworks.
+I was recently introduced into the world of coding and very quickly fell in love with it.
 - 🌱 I’m currently learning -  HTML, CSS, JavaScript, Bootstrap, MVC Patterns

 - 📫 How to reach me: Email: coley.dawn12@gmail.com